Quansight/Quansight-website/README.md

 posted to the pull request.
 If it's not clear from the pull request title or code which website the PR affects, the author should clarify in the PR description.
-Ideally, the PR author should add one or both of the (`Labs`, `LLC`) GitHub labels, as appropriate.
+Ideally, the PR author should add one or both of the (`Labs`, `LLC`) GitHub labels, as appropriate, to mark the site(s) that the changes are meant to affect.

-Code in the `main` branch should only be used by the production Vercel environment, and it should show only published content.
-While it may be tempting to want to see draft content against the `main` branch code, it creates the potential for confusion.
-For example, if someone takes a screenshot of a webpage, and in the screenshot you can see in the browser address bar that the URL is on the live production site (such as quansight.com), then you will be able to safely assume that you're seeing content that was **published** in Storyblok at the time the `main` branch was deployed to production.
+Code in the `main` branch should only be used by the production Vercel environment, and it should show only published content from Storyblok.
+While it may be tempting to want to see draft content against the `main` branch code, it creates the potential for confusion and it is better not to allow it.
+For example, if someone takes a screenshot of a webpage, and in the screenshot you can see in the browser address bar that the URL is on the live production site (such as quansight.com), then there is no doubt that you're seeing content that was **published** in Storyblok at the time the `main` branch was deployed to production.
 The other reason for this discipline is that it's better to limit reviewers and content editors to previewing draft content against the `develop` branch in order to